What are “stuck points”?

 How do I cope with stuck points?

 Working through individual stuck points takes patience, perseverance, the courage to examine one’s thoughts and emotions, and the cognitive flexibility to change them.
-Stuck points are unique to the individual and their experiences, so we encourage you to spend some time reflecting on any stuck points that may be impacting you in your grief and coping.
+Stuck points are unique to the individual and their experiences, so we encourage you to spend some time reflecting on any stuck points possibly impacting you in your grief and coping.

 Also, try and notice the relationship between your thoughts and emotions.
 A simple way to do this is to find a piece of paper and divide it down the middle.
 On the top of the left-hand side write “When I have the thought that…” and on the top of the right-hand side write “I feel…”.
 Then reflect back on the last week or so and try to identify some of the thoughts you’ve been having and their emotional consequences.
 If it’s easier for you, you can also start by identifying the feelings you’ve been having and then trace them back to the thoughts or situations that preceded them.